pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 When you refresh the browser, nothing changes.

 You need to go to the terminal, press <kbd>control</kbd> <kbd>c</kbd>, then type `node app.js` every single time you make a change.
 This isn't a good workflow.

 So you will install a new package called `nodemon` (short for node monitor - how you pronounce it is up for debate).
 Nodemon is going to monitor your app for changes to files.
 When it detects that you've made a change and saved it, it will automatically restart your server for you.

 One more thing.
-You can install `nodemon` globally to work with every Node app, or you can install it as a dev dependency for each Express project.
-Each strategy has pros and cons, so setting up both will be shown here.
+You can install `nodemon` globally to work with every Node app or install it as a dev dependency for each Express project.
+Each strategy has pros and cons, and your instructor may prefer one approach over the other.
+Therefore setup for both approaches will be shown here.

 ### Globally install nodemon

-Since you will want this for every Express app, you can install nodemon globally so you can use it without having to install it every single time.
+Since you will want this for every Express app, you can install nodemon globally to use it without having to install it every single time.

 In terminal run